pkriens/pkriens.github.io/webattack.md

 fragile passwords are.
 In the real world we demand from the users that they keep their passwords secret.
 We therefore record this (stupid!) assumption in a fact.

-Uncomment the following fact and the run the previous command again.

 ```alloy